Historical Price Exchange

 How It Works

-When an open server cannot provide data for a requested instrument but wants to receive data for this instrument, it sends back a “want to receive” marker:
+When an Open server cannot provide data for a requested instrument but wants to receive data for this instrument (because the gtNetHistoricalRecv flag is enabled for the instrument), it sends back a “want to receive” marker:

 - The marker contains the date from which data is desired.

-- The requesting server checks if it has local data for this instrument.
+- The requesting server checks if it has local data for this instrument (including data loaded via connectors).

 - If yes, it proactively sends this data to the interested server.